-- (a) In order to optimise tourism growth, changes are required in the processes of engagement and action, and in the redefinition of roles.
-There is a need for major improvements in the effective working relationships in tourism in three specific areas: - (b) Relationship One Public and Private sector, centred on planning for marketing, branding, skills development and transformation programmes.
+There is a need for major improvements in the effective working relationships in tourism in three specific areas:

+(a) Relationship One - Public and Private sector, centred on planning for marketing, branding, skills development and transformation programmes.
 There needs to be practical and effective consultation and measurement with agreed deliverables in this relationship.
-The relationship needs to be more transparent and effective than it is currently perceived to be. - (c) Relationship Two Between national departments, focused on barrier removal and enhanced alignment.
+The relationship needs to be more transparent and effective than it is currently perceived to be.

+- (b) Relationship Two Between national departments, focused on addressing impediments to tourism development and enhanced alignment.
 Inter-Ministerial collaboration is essential on issues which impact significantly on the five pillars identified and particularly with regard to immigration and airlift considerations.
-Departments which have a role to play in supporting tourism are, inter alia, the Departments of Telecommunications, Home Affairs, Transport, Trade and Industry, International Relations and Cooperation, Environmental Affairs, Arts and Culture, Basic Education, Public Works, Sports and Recreation and the South African Police Services. - (d) Relationship Three Between Tourism Agencies focused on goals and targets for destination marketing implemented by National, Provincial and local agencies.
+Departments which have a role to play in supporting tourism include, inter alia, the Departments of Telecommunications, Home Affairs, Transport, Trade and Industry, International Relations and Cooperation, Environmental Affairs, Arts and Culture, Rural Development, Basic and Higher Education, Public Works, Sports and Recreation and the South African Police Services. - (c) Relationship Three Between Tourism Agencies focused on goals and targets for destination marketing implemented by National, Provincial and local agencies.
 This is needed to ensure full support for the priorities in this NTSS, and, in particular, for the effective and efficient use of state funds and budgets for tourism marketing to both international and domestic tourists.